lucasplagwitz/grouped_permutation_importance/README.md

 ## Model interpretation

-File "examples/brain_atlas.py" shows a small example evaluation brain regions as feature-groups.
+File "examples/brain_atlas.py" shows a small example of how to evaluate brain regions as feature groups.
 This shows the possibility of interpretability of a ML model.

 <p align="center">
 <img src="./demo/brain_atlas.png">